-Due to price, many ATVs won’t have a gas gauge and instead will use this petcock as a way to let you know you’re almost out of gas.
+Due to price, many models won’t have a gas gauge and instead will use this petcock as a way to let you know you’re almost out of gas.

 When you have it on the “ON” position, the carburetor is sucking gas from a higher place from inside the gas tank.
 When you get below that spot, you flip it to reserve which sits lower and allows you to get the last bit of gas.
 When you get to this lower spot its time for you to get some more gas or you run the risk of being stuck.